COVID-19 Online Retail Scheme

 - Companies active in the sale or distribution of alcoholic beverages where consumed on the retail premises;

-- Applications which relate to activities that Enterprise Ireland considers as ineligible or as involving an unacceptable reputational risk: the gambling sector, including ‘gaming’ (as defined in the Gaming and Lotteries Act 1956), Adult entertainment and Tobacco products;
+- Applications which include or relate to activities that Enterprise Ireland considers as ineligible or as involving an unacceptable reputational risk.
+Ineligible activities include activities relating to: the gambling sector, including ‘gaming’ (as defined in the Gaming and Lotteries Act 1956), adult entertainment, tobacco products and cannibas-based products which are not authorised as medicines;

 - Companies which have previously availed of funding for an e-marketing improvement assignment from Enterprise Ireland or which are eligible for this grant from Enterprise Ireland;